-- •To know a portrait can be a painting, drawing, photograph, or engraving of a person, especially one depicting only the face or head and shoulders. - •To recognise the artwork and stle of Kirsten Katz. - •To identify forms of printing (e.g. books, posters, signs). - To recognise which parts of a picture are close or distant.
+- •To know a portrait can be a painting, drawing, photograph, or engraving of a person, especially one depicting only the face or head and shoulders. - •To know the style of artwork from Kirsten Katz. - •To identify forms of printing (e.g. books, posters, signs). - To recognise which parts of a picture are close or distant.